weblicht/curb/README.md

 ### Installing Reducers

 To make the library useful, you will need to install several reducers from this library into your root Redux reducer.
-For convenience, the reducers for all the components have been imported into the top-level `reducers.js`, so you can import them like this:
+You can import them from the top-level `reducers.js`:
 ```
 import { synsetSearches, dataContainers, apiData } from '@sfstuebingen/germanet-common/reducers';